-7,684 cases that did not remain closed for two consecutive months.
+7,684 cases that reopened within two months, resulting in a one-month break in benefits (i.e., churners).
 These exclusions collectively accounted for 68% of the omitted case closures.
-The largest group among these exclusions-partial churners-did not have a break in TCA benefits.
+The largest group among these exclusions-partial churnersdid not have a break in TCA benefits.
 Partial churners had a documented closure but quickly resolved the issue so that TCA benefits were received both in the closure month3 and the subsequent month.
 Although these cases are excluded from the final population, we are unable to identify partial churners in the new administrative data system (see additional information on data sources below).